polimediaupv/paella-opencast/README.md

 ![Paella Player Logo](doc/images/paella_mh.png)

+Paella is now integrated into opencast.
+Opencast 5.x will have paella as a (optional) player.

+As paella bundle is now in opencast tree, paella opencast bundle development will be in opencast github repository (https://github.com/opencast/opencast).

 Paella Player
 =============

-The Paella (pronounce “paeja”) Player is a HTML5 video player capable of playing multiple audio & video streams synchronously and supporting a number of user plugins.
-It is specially designed for lecture recordings, like Opencast Lectures or Polimedia pills.
+The [Paella Player](https://paellaplayer.upv.es) is an Open Source Javascript video player capable of playing an unlimited number of audio & video streams synchronously, Live Streaming, Zoom, Captions, contributed user plugins and a lot more.
+It is easy to install and customize for your own needs.

-By using Paella, students can view both the lecture hall and the teacher's screen, get information about the lecture (slides, OCR, series videos, footprints) and interact with the lecture (views, comments).
-Teachers can also soft edit the lecture to set the start and end point or make breaks in the recording.
+Paella has been specially designed for lecture recordings, and currently is the default video player of the [Opencast Community](https://opencast.org).
+It works with all HTML5 browsers (Chrome, Firefox, Safari and Edge) and within iOS and Android.

 If you want to use the Paella player, but do not use Opencast, try the [standalone](https://github.com/polimediaupv/paella) version.